 b) Next, iron the pleats and pin them.
 They should all be folded and ironed in toward the left-hand side.
 For each set of pleat markings, fold the third in toward the first as shown, and then pin as shown at below:

-- STEP 3.
-Mark each circle of cloth at four equidistant points.
-Turn pleated length of cloth inside out.
-Pin each circle to the pleated strip, one circle to the top edge and one to the bottom edge, at each of the four points:
+- Turn your pleated tube inside out.
+Pin each circle to the pleated tube, one circle to the top edge and one to the bottom edge, at each of the four points, as in the picture.

 Those would be great to have sitting around for game night!
 Great tute!
 Thanks for posting … I’ve added a link.
 Check it out and add a few links of your own!